peteash10/bunminster.uk/pages/joy_obit.md

 ## The Story of Joy

-*The following was written by Fiona and posted to Instagram in 10 installments.*
+*The following was written by Fiona and posted to Instagram in 10 instalments.*

 ![](../images/joy_obit_1.jpg)